Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Methods

 The hidden state is obtained by concatenating each direction as $h_t=\operatorname{concat}(\overrightarrow{h_{t}}, \overleftarrow{h_{t}})$, where $h_t\in \mathbb{R}^{l\times 2n}$ given $n$ as the number of hidden units.

 Sentimental information plays an important role when people are expressing their sufferings and feelings in online social networks.
-To measure the sentiment, we take sentiment lexicons as additional information; precisely, domain-specific sentiment lexicons~\cite{hamilton2016inducing} from communities in Reddit are used.
+To measure the sentiment, we take sentiment lexicons as additional information.
+Specifically, domain-specific sentiment lexicons~\cite{hamilton2016inducing} from communities in Reddit is used.
 Seed words induce the sentiment lexicons with domain-specific word embedding and a label propagation framework.
-For the details of building domain-specific sentiment lexicons, we recommend readers to refer to the original paper.
+For the details of building domain-specific sentiment lexicons, we recommend that readers refer to the original paper.
 The extracted sentiment information of post denoted as $s\in \mathbb{R}^{l}$ acts as a state indicator representing post creators' internal sentimental state.
 Correspondingly, extrinsic indicators such as people's event topics reveal another dimension as the risk indicator.
-To capture external factors of suicidal ideation or mental disorders, we introduce a topic model to learn unsupervised topical features.
+We introduce a topic model to learn unsupervised topical features to capture external factors of suicidal ideation or mental disorders.
 Specifically, Latent Dirichlet Allocation (LDA)~\cite{blei2003latent} is applied to extract latent topics in social posts to represent people's sufferings such as life events, social exposure, and other experience in the real world.
 The probability score vectors of posts belonging to all extracted topics are represented as $v \in \mathbb{R}^m $, where $m$ is the number of topics.